folkertdev/reversible-debugger/tfp-submission/paper.md

     deriving (Eq, Show, Generic, Functor)
 ```

-Given a `LocalType` and a `Program` we can now move forward whilst producing a trace through the execution.
-At any point, we can move back to a previous state.
+cover

 ### Synchronization

 The formal semantics describe synchronizations before roling a transaction or a choice: both parties must be ready to roll the action.
 This condition is checked dynamically; having it as a transition rule doesn't really work.

+- undoing queue actions / synchronization
+- undoing let bindings
+- undoing function applications

+Given a `LocalType` and a `Program` we can now move forward whilst producing a trace through the execution.
+At any point, we can move back to a previous state.

 ## Putting it all together